-(Mark One) △ ANNUAL REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURITIES EX CCHANGE ACT OF 1934 For the fiscal year ended December 31, 2020 OR ☐ TRANSITION REPORT PURSUANT TO SE ECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-39244 Vincerx Pharma, Inc. Exact name of Registrant as Specified in Its Charter) Delaware 83-3197402 (State or Other Jurisdiction of (I.R.S.
-Employer Identification No.) Incorporation or Organization) 260 Sheridan Avenue, Suite 400 identification No.) Palo Alto, CA 94306 (Address of principal executive offices) ant's telephone number, including area code: (650) 800- (Zip Code) 6676 • Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered isting of one share of Common Stock, \$0.0001 VINCU The Nasdaq Stock Market LLC Units, each consisting of one share of Common Stock, \$0.0001 par value per share, and one Warrant exercisable for one-half of one share of Common Stock at an exercise price of \$11.50 per share Common Stock Warrants VINC VINCW The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC curities registered pursuant to Section 12(g) of the Act: The Musual Stock Market EDS None.
-Indicate by check mark if the registrant is a well-known seasoned is □ No ⊠ Indicate by check mark if the registrant is not required to file report: Indicate by check mark whether the registrant (1) has filed all repor for such shorter period that the registrant was required to file such r ts required to be filed by Section 13 or 15(d) of the Securiti ies Exchange Act of 1934 during the preceding 12 months (or Indicate by check mark whether the registrant has submitted electro chapter) during the preceding 12 months (or for such shorter period Indicate by check mark whether the registrant is a large accelerated definitions of "large accelerated filer," "accelerated filer," "smaller Large Accelerated Filer Accelerated Filer Non-Accelerated Filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the regis standards provided pursuant to Section 13(a) of the Exchange Act. or complying with any new or revised financial accounting Indicate by check mark whether the registrant has filed a report on a Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the sarbanes-Oxley act (15 U.S.C.
-7262(b)) by the sarbanes-Oxley act (15 U.S.C.
-7262(b)) and the sarbanes-Oxley act (15 U.S.C.
-7262(b)) by the sarbanes-Oxley act (15 U.S.C.
-7262(b)) are sarbanes-Oxley act (15 U.S.C.
-7262(b)) and the sarbanes-Oxley act (15 U.S.C.
-7262(b)) are sarbanes-Oxley act (15 U.S. 72 Indicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange Act).
-Yes $\ \square$ No) ⊠ The aggregate market value of common stock held by non-affiliates (based on the closing sale price on The Nasdaq Capital Ma arket on June 30, 2020) was approximately \$7.8 million.
+FORM 10-K/A (Mark One) Amendment No. 1 ■ ANNUAL REPORT PURSUANT TO SECTION 13 O OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the fiscal year ended December 31, 2020 NGL NGT OT 1994 OR - ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the e transition period from to Commission file number 001-39244 Vincerx Pharma, Inc. Delaware (State or Other Jurisdiction of Incorporation or Organization) 83-3197402 (I.R.S.
+Employer Identification No.) 260 Sheridan Avenue, Suite 400 Palo Alto, CA (Address of principal executive offices) 94306 (Zip Code) Registrant's s telephone number, including area code: (650) 800-6676 Securi ties registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Common Stock, \$0.0001 par value per share, and one Warrant exercisable for one-half of one share of Common Stock at an exercise price of \$11.50 per share VINCU The Nasdaq Stock Market LLC Common Stock Warrants VINC VINCW The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC ities registered pursuant to Section 12(g) of the • Securi None.
+ACC.
+Indicate by check mark if the registrant is a well-known seasoned is Act.
+Yes □ No ☒ Indicate by check mark if the registrant is not required to file reports Indicate by check mark whether the registrant (1) has filed all report months (or for such shorter period that the registrant was required to ts required to be filed by Section 13 or 15(d) o f the Securities Exchange Act of 1934 during the preceding 12 Indicate by check mark whether the registrant has submitted electro of this chapter) during the preceding 12 months (or for such shorter nically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 Indicate by check mark whether the registrant is a large accelerated See the definitions of "large accelerated filer," "accelerated filer," " Large Accelerated Filer Accelerated Filer Non-Accelerated Filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the regis accounting standards provided pursuant to Section 13(a) of the Excl tion period for complying with any new or revised financial Indicate by check mark whether the registrant has filed a report on a under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)

 As of March 1, 2021, there were 13,984,441 shares (which include 1,801,399 shares of common stock constituting part of the units) of the registrant's common stock outstanding.
-DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's definitive proxy statement for its 2021 A 120 days of December 31, 2020, are incorporated by reference into e United States Securities and Exchange Commission within